ramamoorthyluxman/bpc/README.md

 ## Baseline Solution

-We provide a simple baseline solution as a reference for implementing the solution in `ibpc_pose_estimator`.
+We provide a simple baseline solution as a reference for implementing the solution in `ibpc_pose_estimator_py`.
 Please refer to the [baseline_solution](https://github.com/Yadunund/bpc/tree/baseline_solution) branch and follow the instructions there.

 ## Next Steps